The Spider Lady: Nan Songer and Her Arachnid WWII Army

 Jennifer’s endless curiosity has taken her from Philadelphia to Frankfurt and has led to careers in the U.S. Foreign Service, secondary education, finance, editing, audio description for television, and copywriting.
 Throughout all the changes in locales and jobs, writing was one constant.
 The other was her husband, whom she met in Germany while on her first tour as a foreign service officer.

-Jennifer’s poetry, short stories, and novels draw heavily from her many interests and hobbies—with a particular focus on birding and astronomy.
+Jennifer’s poetry, short stories, and novels draw heavily from her many interests and hobbies, with a particular focus on birding and astronomy.
 She’s passionate about expanding young people’s horizons and imaginations as well as promoting racial harmony over division.
-Now a resident of Maryland, Jennifer writes in a small upper-floor room overlooking her bird feeders.
-She also enjoys hiking, crocheting, and following the latest news from NASA.
+Now a resident of Delaware, Jennifer writes with one eye on her computer and the other on the action at her bird feeders.
+She also enjoys vegetable gardening, crocheting, and following the latest news from NASA.

 Nothing to Give But Light